 Overview

-Two structured strategies dominate personal finance advice: the debt avalanche, which prioritises the highest interest rate, and the debt snowball, which prioritises the smallest balance.
-Both work.
-Both beat paying minimums only.
-The question is which works better for your psychology and your maths.
+Two structured strategies dominate personal finance advice: the debt avalanche, which prioritizes the highest interest rate, and the debt snowball, which prioritizes the smallest balance.
+Both work, and both beat paying minimums only.
+The real question is which one fits your psychology and your math.

 This comparison uses a concrete three-debt example to show exactly how the strategies play out, where they differ, and where they converge.